-- 1 Seating capacity: The maximum number of occupants that can be seated in the vehicle. - (2) Vehicle load limit: See "VEHICLE LOADING INFORMATION" in the "9.
-Technical and consumer information" section.

-- (3) Original size: The size of the tires originally installed on the vehicle at the factory. - 4 Cold tire pressure: Inflate the tires to this pressure when the tires are cold.
+- 1) Seating capacity: The maximum number of occupants that can be seated in the vehicle. - Vehicle load limit: See "Vehicle loading information" (P.9-13). - Original size: The size of the tires originally installed on the vehicle at the factory. - Cold tire pressure: Inflate the tires to this pressure when the tires are cold.
 Tires are considered COLD after the vehicle has been parked for 3 or more hours, or driven less than 1 mile (1.6 km) at moderate speeds.
-The recommended cold tire inflation is set by the manufacturer to provide the best balance of tire wear, vehicle handling, driveability, tire noise, etc., up to the vehicle's GVWR. - (5) Tire size see "TIRE LABELING" later in this section. - (6) Spare tire size or compact spare tire size (if so equipped)
+The recommended cold tire inflation is set by the manufacturer to provide the best balance of tire wear, vehicle handling, driveability, tire noise, etc., up to the vehicle's GVWR.

+- Tire size see "Tire labeling" (P.8-33). - Spare tire size or compact spare tire size (if so equipped)